epandurski/flask_melodramatiq/docs/index.rst

 `dramatiq` task processing library.

-`dramatiq` is a great library, and Flask-Melodramatiq tries very hard not to change the way you interact with it.
+`dramatiq` is a great library, and Flask-Melodramatiq tries very hard not to force you to change the way you interact with it.
 Flask-Melodramatiq defines thin wrappers around the broker types available in dramatiq, while all the power of dramatiq's API remains available to you.

 For example::